hriaz17/ELLEN/README.md

 ```

 ## Usage and License Notices
-The code released in this repository is free to use for most circumstances under the MIT license.
+The code released in this repository will be free to use for most circumstances under the MIT license.

 ## Contact
 Haris Riaz (harisriaz1700@gmail.com) or (hriaz@arizona.edu)